Short vs. Long Tail Keywords

 Finding The Balance – Quality AND Quantity

-Initially keyword research and then a long-term strategy, balancing what will produce the quantity and quality of search results, are invaluable in dominating a local market.
+Initially keyword research using keyword rank tracker and then a long-term strategy, balancing what will produce the quantity and quality of search results, are valuable in dominating a local market.
 Accomplishing this takes a two-fold approach.

 1. BUILD AUTHORITY FOR THE MID TAIL: